 If you’d like repost another Instagrammer’s photo of puppies to your own account, get their permission first.
 Here are several steps you can take to seek permission:

 - Leave a comment on their post, asking for permission to share on your account

 - Direct Message them asking if you may may repost that image.
-To ensure no confusion, the best way to do this is to include the image in the DM (open their account, select the image you wish to reshare, click the “paper airplane” icon, search for their name and select it, then write your message and send)
+To ensure no confusion, the best way to do this is to include the image in the DM (open their account, select the image you wish to reshare, click the “paper airplane” (or, send) icon, search for their name and select it, then write your message and send)